Private Parkland

 © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.

 At Wentworth Woodhouse radical changes to the appearance of the parkland have taken place in the 20th century.
 The early landscape history of this central part of the Wentworth Woodhouse estate is thinly recorded in historical sources.
 The estate was acquired by William de Wyntword by his marriage to Emma Wodehous in the 13th century (English Heritage 2001).
-The element 'Woodhouse' appears in many two part place names and is thought to relate to "the house in the wood" (Smith 1961, 121).
-It is difficult to trace earlier landscapes in the heavily ornamented landscape that now makes up the park area and it is possible that the area was heavily wooded until its clearance by the Wentworth family.
-A medieval hall is thought to have been replaced in 1630 by the first Earl of Strafford.
-The present house, which features the longest country house façade in Europe (fig 5), is in fact two 18th century houses built back to back and extended in subsequent decades.
-The grounds, which feature 18th century monuments, ornamental woodlands, a mausoleum, lakes, cascades and pyramids was already landscaped by the mid 18th century when it was reworked by Humphrey Repton c1790 (ibid).
+The element 'Woodhouse' appears in many two part placenames and is thought to indicate "the house in the wood" (Smith 1961, 121).
+It is difficult to trace earlier landscapes in the heavily ornamented landscape that now makes up the park area, but it is possible that the area was heavily wooded until its clearance by the Wentworth family.
+A medieval hall is thought to have been replaced in 1630 by the first Earl of Strafford; the present house, which features the longest country house façade in Europe, is in fact two 18th century houses built back to back and extended in subsequent decades.
+The grounds, which feature 18th century monuments, ornamental woodlands, a mausoleum, lakes, cascades and pyramids, was already landscaped by the mid 18th century when it was reworked by Humphrey Repton c1790 (ibid).

 Figure 5: The East Front at Wentworth Woodhouse.